 - Disconnect the microSD card from your desktop computer and return it to your phone.

-- Hold the volume up button and power key down simultaneously.
+- Hold the volume up and power keys down simultaneously.
 Volume up is activated by pressing the upper part of the long key on the left side of the phone.
 If you did it properly, you’ll enter the Firefox OS recovery mode.
-(Note: the Firefox OS logo may display briefly before you enter the recovery mode; sometimes this can take a little while.)
+(Note that the Firefox OS logo may display briefly before you enter the recovery mode; sometimes this can take a little while.)

-- Use the volume up/down key to move from one item to the other in the menu, and choose “apply update from external storage.”
+- Use the volume up/down key to move from one item to the other in the menu, and chose “apply update from external storage.”

 - Press the power key to confirm the selection.
 You’ll see a new screen listing the files you have on the microSD card.

 - Again use volume up/down key to select the firmware: either US_DEV_FFOS_V1.1.0B04_UNFUS_SD.zip or EU_DEV_FFOS_V1.1.0B04_UNFUS_SD.zip (depending on the version you downloaded), and press the power key to confirm.

 If everything went well, you’ll see a sequence of status messages, culminating with one that says, “Install from sdcard complete.”
 You’ll need to select “reboot system now”: your phone will reboot, and you’ll see the configuration screen you saw the first time you powered on the phone.

 Firefox OS 1.2

 In January 2014, ZTE released a beta version of Firefox OS 1.2 (fastboot enabled, with root access).
 It is basically version 1.1 baseline + version 1.2 Gecko and Gaia, and doesn't require the build to be put on the phone's SD Card.